-How to Get There
+How to Get to Wapta Falls

-When to Go
+When to Go to Wapta Falls

-Distance: 5.6 Miles return (9.0 kms)
+Distance: 5.6 miles return (9.0 km)

 Elevation gain: 705 feet (215 meters)

 Time: 2 hours 57 minutes

 The road is closed from Highway 1 during the winter months.
 There is a small area to park of the highway.
 If the road is not closed, continue on the turnoff for 2 km to the trailhead parking lot.
 This hike is entirely flat, so this is a great hike to enjoy for the entire family.
 The trail is clearly marked, even when snow-covered.
 From the trailhead, it is 2.4 km to the waterfalls.
 There are three overlooks, all providing excellent views.
 Some of the best views are before these overlooks down to the Wapta River.